October 6, 2022

 3.1.
 What are the Terms of Service?

 This component serves as the legally binding agreement between websites and their potential clients that interacts with them.
-Typically, it comprises information such as what the service or product is, under which conditions the user buys it, shipping and return policies, disclaimers of any liabilities, as well as copyright safeguards for the websites.
-Sometimes this document is also referred to as User Agreement or Terms and Conditions.
-There could be other names used for the same document but the rationale remains the same.
+Typically, it comprises information such as what the service or product is, under which conditions the user buys it, shipping and return policies, disclaimers of any liabilities, and website copyright safeguards.
+Sometimes this document is also called a User Agreement or Terms and Conditions.
+Other names could be used for the same document, but the rationale remains the same.

-This document is an essential part of your website since it helps to avoid any misunderstanding about what your business is selling and the terms on which you are selling it.
-By having Terms of Service, you can ensure that there is no ambiguity and your clients will understand what their duties and rights are in their relations with you and act accordingly.
+This document is an essential part of your website since it helps avoid misunderstanding what your business is selling and the terms on which you are selling it.
+By having Terms of Service, you can ensure that there is no ambiguity, and your clients will understand their duties and rights in their relations with you and act accordingly.
 Also, you can feel at ease knowing that the terms of service of your website provide clarity about what should happen in any given situation.

 3.2.
 What are the Website Terms of Use?

 Website Terms of Use is a legal agreement that sets out rules about how a visitor must interact with the website.
-This is a distinct document as opposed to the Terms of Service (Terms and Conditions) in that the Terms of Service are rules focused on what you sell (either goods or service).
+This is a separate document as opposed to the Terms of Service (Terms and Conditions) in that the Terms of Service are rules focused on what you sell (goods or services).

 Website Terms of Use outlines the necessary regulations on how your website may be used.
 You set up rules for visitors using your business’s website.
-To put it simply, this component explains to your visitors what they can and cannot do on your website, their rights and prohibitions when they browse your website.
+Simply put, this component explains to your visitors what they can and cannot do on your website, their rights, and prohibitions when browsing it.

-It is not a legal requirement to have a Website Terms of Use but it is extremely important to have this component as this is a way to create legal protection for your website and your company.
-Additionally, Website Terms of Use play a crucial role in protecting your intellectual property, inclusive of your trademarks and the content you upload.
+It is not a legal requirement to have a Website Terms of Use but it is crucial to have this component as this is a way to create legal protection for your website and your company.
+Additionally, Website Terms of Use are essential to protecting your intellectual property, including your trademarks and the content you upload.

-Terms and Conditions and Terms of Use can form one single document, but sometimes it may be more practical to divide it into two docs - one for the use of the website for all visitors, and one for those who buy something from your business.
+Terms and Conditions and Terms of Use can form one document, but sometimes it may be more practical to divide it into two docs - one for the website for all visitors and one for those who buy something from your business.

 TLS Compliance

-Web application security is one of the most important topics for website owners.
-This ensures that the communication between the websites and servers are secure.
-The technology that helps to achieve this security is SSL/TLS (we will describe the difference between the two down below).
+Web application security is one of the essential topics for website owners.
+This ensures that the communication between the websites and servers is secure.
+The technology that helps achieve this security is SSL/TLS (we will describe the difference between the two below).
 This standard technology ensures that communication between two systems (i.e., e-commerce website and internet browser) is safeguarded against potential dangers such as theft of sensitive personal data and credit card information.

 4.1.
 What is the difference between SSL and TLS?

 SSL stands for Secure Sockets Layer, whereas TLS means Transport Layer Security.
-Basically the two acronyms mean the same thing and the only difference between them is that TLS is the updated and more secure version of the SSL.
-Thus, SSL is no more in use and it has been replaced by TLS.
+The two acronyms mean the same thing; the only difference between them is that TLS is the updated and more secure version of the SSL.
+Thus, SSL is no more in use, and TLS has replaced it.
 However, this standard technology achieved fame under the name of SSL, it is still being referred to as SSL/TLS.

 4.2.
 Why do you need TLS protocol compliance?